This software implements an energy minimizing or snake model. The snake is controlled by its internal and

 (Bottom) The snake contour.
 The original LANDSAT image is courtesy of NASA.

-To obtain a license for this software, please follow this link =>
+To obtain a license for this software, follow this link =>

 Energy minimizing contour (snake) model